ViniciusGarciaSilva/onboard/README.md

 # onboard
 Taki Tiler (Onboard Taqtile)

-Change project's name (pick one kk)
-Environment and tools need to develop
+* Environment and tools need to develop

-Configurations
+* Configurations

-Steps to run and debug
+* Steps to run and debug

-Build process
+* Build process

-Gotcha's
+* Gotcha's

-Hello World modifications.